23 Cloud microphysics

 23.2 Circulation around condensates

-From the flow field around a condensate you can derive the force that acts on the condensate, which results in the falling speed by equating it with the weight.
+From the flow field around a condensate, one can derive the force acting on the condensate; equating it with the gravitational force then yields the falling speed.

 23.2.1 Laminar flow

-Imagine a sphere with radius $a$ centered at the origin of a Cartesian coordinate system.
-One now looks for solutions to the imcompressible system of equations without momentum advection
+Imagine a sphere of radius $a$ centered at the origin of a Cartesian coordinate system.
+One now seeks solutions of the incompressible system of equations without momentum advection

 \[ \begin{align} \frac{\partial\mathbf{v}}{\partial t} &= -\frac{1}{\rho}\nabla p + \nu\Delta\mathbf{v},\tag{23.8}\label{eq:momentum_for_stokes}\\ \nabla\cdot\mathbf{v} &= 0\tag{23.9}\label{eq:incompressibility_stokes_fric} \end{align} \]